getbem/getbem.github.io/readme.md

     .pipe(gulp.dest('./dist'));
 ```

-But, if you want to get CSS files for every page (which it self is a block), you need to get all `pages` objects and run building for each of them:
+But, if you want to get CSS files for every page (which itself is a block), you need to get all `pages` objects and run building for each of them:

 ```js
 gulp.task('css', ['clean'], function () {